parsimonhi/animCJK/README.md

 ### String.codePointAt and String.fromCodePoint polyfills

-Some scripts use polyfills for String.codePointAt and String.fromCodePoint functions.
+Some javascript scripts use polyfills for String.codePointAt and String.fromCodePoint functions.
 These polyfills are stored in codePoint.js script.

 These polyfills come from https://github.com/mathiasbynens/String.codePointAt and https://github.com/mathiasbynens/String.fromCodePoint projects.